-Raven Preston(Southeast Guilford HS) with another College Basketball Offer and this time to Georgia Southern University
+Raven Preston(Southeast Guilford HS) with another College Basketball Offer and this time to Georgia Southern University/Raven Preston also adds Longwood to her List

 Raven Preston, from the Southeast Guilford High School girls basketball team with another key women’s college basketball offer, and this one coming in today from Georgia Southern University, in Statesboro, Georgia…